AJ-Mackay/PHP-Intro/7 - How to use Databases in PHP/notes.md

 11 - Query to Read IDs
 12 - Query to Update username and password
 13 - Refactoring the Update Query into a Function
+14 - Delete Records from Database with PHP